SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

 Import processing completed.
 </pre>

-Unless indicated otherwise, content (a.k.a. pages) that pre-exists are going to be skipped by default.
+If not otherwise specified, content (a.k.a. pages) that pre-exists are going to be skipped by default.

 ## Technical notes

 Services are listed in `ImporterServices.php` with the `SMW::SQLStore::Installer::AfterCreateTablesComplete` hook to provide the execution event during the setup.

-* `ContentsImporter` is responsible for importing content provided by the `ImportContentsIterator`
+* `ContentsImporter` is responsible for importing contents provided by a `ImportContentsIterator`
   * `ImportContentsIterator` provides access to individual `ImportContents` instances
   * `PageCreator`
 * `JsonImportContentsIterator` implements the `ImportContentsIterator` interface
-  * `JsonImportContentsFileDirReader` provides contents of all recursively fetched files from the `smwgImportFileDir` setting that meet the requirements and interprets the mentioned `JSON` definition to return instances of `ImportContents`
+  * `JsonImportContentsFileDirReader` provides contents of all recursively fetched files from the [`$smwgImportFileDir`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDir) setting that meet the requirements and interprets the described `JSON` definition to return a set of `ImportContents` instances

 It is possible to implement a different format definition (CSV, XML etc.) by providing a different `ImportContentsIterator` to the `ContentsImporter`.